 |Throughput||Throughput is low for Node.js||Throughput is high for Node.js|

-|Performance||It works on a V8 engine and provides good performance||It is developed to overcome the performance limitations of Apache server|
+|Performance||It works on a V8 engine and provides good performance||The intention behind its creation is to overcome the performance limitations of the Apache server.|

-|Transaction Rate||Transaction Rate is less||Transaction Rate is more|
+|Transaction Rate||The transaction Rate is less||Transaction Rate is more|

 |User Rankings||Node.js has less user ranking||Nginx has a number of user rankings|

 Node.js is a JS runtime environment that is also an HTTP server with some event-driven features and has many drawbacks in terms of concurrency and high load or user requests to handle a large number of users concurrently.
 Nginx has the best performance in this case and provides the best performance.
 Nginx is a fast web server that supports routing, static content, etc., in an objectively shorter time to give a more excellent user experience.

 We hope that this EDUCBA information on “Node.js vs Nginx” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.